Combinatorial quantization of 4d 2-Chern-Simons theory I: the Hopf category of higher-graph states

-Given the above quantum deformed corpdoucts and $R$-matrices, we now investigate the structure of the 2-graph states $\mathscr{A}^0$.
-Since these were induced through dualization directly from the 2-groupoid structure of the 2-group $\mathbb{G}$ or the geometry of the 2-graphs $\Gamma^2$, the main notion most suitable for describing $\mathscr{A}^0$ is the \textit{Hopf opalgebroid} introduced in \cite{DAY199799}.
-Then, we shall see how $\mathscr{A}^0$ can also be described as a "categorified" Hopf 2-algebra \cite{Wagemann+2021,Han:2023,Chen:2023tjf}, equipped with a so-called "2-$R$-matrix".
+Given the above quantum deformed corpdoucts and $R$-matrices, we now investigate the structure of the 2-graph operators $\mathfrak{C}(\mathbb{G}^{\Gamma})$.
+Since these were induced through dualization directly from the 2-groupoid structure of the 2-group $\mathbb{G}$ or the geometry of the 2-graphs $\Gamma$.